floe/tuxblet/README.md

 ### Audio

 Headphones work wih the UCM files from alsa-lib-1.1.6 (see `sound/`).
-Speakers need some GPIO tweaking.
+Speakers need some GPIO tweaking (see https://github.com/danielotero/linux-on-hi10/issues/8 for details).

 ### Touchscreen